 It was at the tender age of nine years old that God rescued me from a home without Christ.
-There were no Bibles read, no prayers before meals, and no talk of a God who sent his son to save a lost world.
-A school friend invited me to church and it was through efforts in children’s ministry, and ultimately the preaching of the gospel of Jesus Christ, that God saved me.
+There were no Bibles read.
+There were no prayers before meals.
+There was no talk of a God who sent his son to save a lost world.
+A school friend invited me to church.
+Through efforts in children’s ministry and the preaching of the gospel of Jesus Christ, God saved me.
 No one is more aware of the possibilities in children’s ministry than I am.
-But it was as a young mother (more than 35 years ago) that I first engaged in and fully understood the importance of knowing how to teach children in the local church – Knowledge of God-honoring instruction of children flowed from progression in my own love and study of God’s word.
-In this post, we will consider why the Church teaches children the Bible, how the Church teaches children the Bible and the result when the Church teaches children the Bible rightly.
+As a young mother more than 43 years ago, I first engaged in teaching children in the local church.
+I fully understood its importance.
+Knowledge of God-honoring instruction flowed from my own love and study of God’s word.
+In this post, we will consider why the Church teaches children the Bible.
+We will also explore how the Church teaches children the Bible.
+Finally, we will look at the result when the Church teaches children the Bible rightly.

 In the book of Deuteronomy, Moses gives one long sermon before his death.
 The book recounts the teachings and events of Exodus, Leviticus, and Numbers.
 The Ten Commandments are recounted in Chapter Five, and in Chapter Six God gives Moses instructions to give to Israel.
-Deuteronomy Six is an encouragement to love and fear God by not only keeping his commandments but also in passing this on to future generations.
+Deuteronomy Six encourages love and fear of God.
+It emphasizes not only keeping His commandments but also passing them on to future generations.
 A pattern occurs that is worth observing: They are to keep God’s commands (v.
 1-3) and what follows is teaching them to their children (v.
 4-9).
 And we see again they are to keep God’s commands (v.
 16-19) and what follows is teaching them to the children (v.
 20 – 26).

 Now this is the commandment—the statutes and the rules—that the Lord your God commanded me to teach you, that you may do them in the land to which you are going over, to possess it, that you may fear the Lord your God, you and your son and your son’s son, by keeping all his statutes and his commandments, which I command you, all the days of your life, and that your days may be long. – Deuteronomy 6:1-2